Jmurray1989/RetroKings/README.md

 ###### Two Step verification

-- With cybercrime on the rise this is a new trend that a lot of social providers and banks are using so i would like to implement this as an added layer of security for the users of my site.
+- With cyber crime on the rise this is a new trend that a lot of social providers and banks are using so i would like to implement this as an added layer of security for the users of my site.

 ###### User Rating